 The Company has had a relationship with the same surety since IES' inception.
-Recently, the Company added a second or co-surety, thus increasing the amount of surety credit.
-IES' relationship with its sureties is such that it will indemnify them for any expenses they incur in connection with any of the bonds they issue on IES' behalf.
-In a market where bonding has become an issue for many of IES' competitors, the Company is fortunate to be in such a strong position as it relates to bonding capacity.
+IES' relationship with sureties is such that it will indemnify them for any expenses they incur in connection with any of the bonds they issue on IES' behalf.
 To date, IES has not incurred significant expenses to indemnify its sureties for expenses they incurred on IES' behalf.
 As of March 31, 2004, the expected cost to complete on projects covered by surety bonds was approximately \$201 million.